 The Office of Sustainability is pleased to present a new video series “Explore Nature” that features local wooded areas within a few miles of Princeton’s campus.
-Whether you're on campus or remote, we hope these videos are able to transport you to these natural areas and enjoy nature wherever you are!
+We hope these videos are able to transport you to these natural areas and enjoy nature wherever you are!

 Named after a former president of Princeton University, Witherspoon Woods is a 40-acre patch of forest on the Princeton ridge.
 Highlights include meandering streams, plentiful song birds, and huge piles of diabase boulders, including one dubbed “The Devil's Cave.”